DanaMurali/BNTA_ServerSideProject/README.md

 Purpose of our Recipe API: For the user to be able to filter out recipes within the database according to their allergies.

+Method of Coding: Mainly mob coding using IntelliJ's Code with Me feature.
+Coding alone where absolutely necessary.

 Daily Work Record:

 Day 1, 10th Nov -> Use miro to create an outline of our project ideas.
 Planned classes and how everything fits in the whole API.